Projektreferenzen

 Wind value in the Nordics (Energiforsk).
 Model-based assessment of the market value of wind energy in the hydro-dominated power system of the Nordic region.
 Neon designed the study, developed the model, and wrote the report, which appeared in Applied Energy.
 2016.
 Article

 Model development (Trading company).
-Neon supported the trading department of a major European utility in power market model development.
+Trading desks rely on power market models to value positions and inform strategy.
+Neon supported the trading arm of a major European utility in developing and improving its electricity market model.
 2015.

 Whole system costs (DECC).
-Neon reviewed a report on whole system costs of wind and solar power for the UK Department of Energy and Climate Change, London.
+Estimating the whole system costs of variable renewables is methodologically contested.
+For the UK Department of Energy and Climate Change, Neon reviewed a report on the whole system costs of wind and solar power.
 2015.
 Report

 System-friendly wind and solar (IEA).
 Model-based study for the International Energy Agency.
 Neon assessed the market and system benefits of low-wind speed turbines and west-oriented PV.
 2014-16.
 Paper